webrecorder/browsertrix-old/README.md

 Browsertrix is a brand new toolset from the Webrecorder project for automating browsers to perform complex scripted behaviors as well as crawl multiple pages.
 (The name was originally used for an older project with similar goals).

-Browsertrix is a system for orchestrating Docker-based Chrome browsers, crawling processes, behavior systems, and web archiving capture and replay.
+Browsertrix is a system for orchestrating Docker-based Chrome browsers, crawling processes, behavior systems, web archiving capture and replay, and full-text search.

 It includes the following features:
 * Crawling via customizable YAML-based crawl spec
 * High-fidelity browser-based crawlers (controlled via [webrecorder/autobrowser](https://github.com/webrecorder/autobrowser))
 * Execution of complex, domain-specific in-page behaviors (provided by [webrecorder/behaviors](https://github.com/webrecorder/behaviors))
 * Capture or replay into designated [pywb](https://github.com/webrecorder/pywb) collections
-* Optional screenshot creation of each page.
+* Screenshot creation of each page (optional).
+* Text extraction for each page and full text search via Solr (optional).
 * Support for customized browser profiles to minimize capture of private information.

 ## Getting Started